OpenSourceNeuro/Spikeling-V2/Instruction Manual/README.md

 - <strong><ins>Calcium Parameters:</ins></strong>

   In this section users can manipulate calcium intrinsic properties of the neuron itself.
-  In this Calcium model, we assume a single-compartmental, equipotential model of the imaged neuron, over which the fluorescence signal may be spatially averaged, yielding a one-dimensional time varying fluorescence signal for each image from (<a href="https://www.cell.com/fulltext/S0006-3495%2809%2900311-7">Vogelstein et al. 2009</a>)

 ```math
 [Ca^{2+}]_{t} = [Ca^{2+}]_{t-1} - \tau .
 [Ca^{2+}]_{t-1} + [Ca^{2+}]_{b} + A . n_{t} + \sigma_{Ca} . \sqrt{\Delta} . \varepsilon_{Ca,t}